marwanfmostafa/Note-Manager/README.md

 ## Installation

-The application is deployed to the cloud server and does not require installation.
-For usage, look in the next section for the deployed URL.
+The application is deployed to the cloud server and does not require any specific steps for installation.

 ## Usage

-The user can write note names and text via the UI on the right.
-Notes are saved to the note list on the left using the save button in the top right.
-Notes can also be deleted and re-access by using the buttons in the note list.
-Finally, The + icon to the right of the save icon can be used to stop viewing a saved note and enter a new one.
-The entire application can be viewed and used at the following link: (https://agile-plateau-59152-bf9c0f391696.herokuapp.com/notes)
+The user can write note names and text via the UI.
+Notes are saved to the note list using the save button.
+The application can be viewed at the following link: (https://agile-plateau-59152-bf9c0f391696.herokuapp.com/notes)

 ## Credits

-No other people contributed to this project.
+NA

 ## How to Contribute